Since 1996 the Birmingham Barons have traveled back to historic Rickwood Field once a year to celebrate Birmingham's rich baseball past.

 The home of the Birmingham Barons from 1910-1987, Rickwood Field is America's oldest in-use ballpark.
 The Friends of Rickwood, a non-profit organization, have helped preserve the timeless relic and part of the proceeds from each year's Classic goes towards improvements and upkeep on the stadium.

-The Barons will don the uniforms worn by the 1967 Birmingham A's featuring the iconic A's script on the left side of the jersey which will be white with green sleeves and green numbers on the front right and back of the uniform.
-The team will also wear special green caps with the white old English "B" on it.
+The Barons donned the uniforms worn by the 1967 Birmingham A's featuring the iconic A's script on the left side of the jersey was grey with green sleeves and green numbers on the front right and back of the uniform.

-Former MLB All-Star, Cy Young Award winner, Baseball Hall of Famer and former Birmingham A's pitcher Rollie Fingers will be the special guest of honor
+Former MLB All-Star, Cy Young Award winner, Baseball Hall of Famer and former Birmingham A's pitcher Rollie Fingers was the special guest of honor as the Barons dropped the contest 7-4 to the Chattanooga Lookouts.

 2015 (20th Annual Rickwood Classic)